Shohei Ohtani hits 2-run homer in first exhibition game with Los Angeles Dodgers

 “I feel that having Shohei hitting in front of Freddie gives Shohei a lot of protection,” Roberts said.

-It was Ohtani's first spring training game since signing a record $700 million, 10-year contract during the offseason — and since right elbow surgery in September that will keep the two-time MVP from pitching this year.
+It was Ohtani's first spring training game since signing a record $700 million, 10-year contract — and first since right elbow surgery in September that will keep the two-time MVP from pitching this year.
 He was the designated hitter, a role he's expected to fill all season.

-Ohtani has looked sharp in practice this spring and took live batting practice on Sunday.

-The 29-year-old Ohtani is further along in his recovery than Los Angeles anticipated, and the team hopes he will be available when the Dodgers and the San Diego Padres play a two-game series in Seoul, South Korea, on March 20 and 21 to start the regular season.
+The 29-year-old is further along in his recovery than Los Angeles said it anticipated, and the team hopes he will be available when the Dodgers and the San Diego Padres play a two-game series in Seoul, South Korea, on March 20 and 21 to start the regular season.

 “Most importantly is his health,” Roberts told reporters this week.
 "So if it lines up, great.
 And if it doesn’t, then we’ll still move on from there.”